Lupus

 Psychological Counseling

-Depression and sleep problems are common among patients with lupus.
-We strive to find the best therapies to manage your symptoms.
-We also collaborate closely with therapists, psychologists, and psychiatrists to develop the best plan for your care.
+Chronic pain, depression, anxiety, and sleep problems are common among patients with lupus.
+Psychological counseling, cognitive behavioral, or acceptance and commitment therapy can be a valuable way to help manage chronic symptoms.
+We collaborate with therapists, psychologists, and psychiatrists to develop the best plan for your care.

 New Patient Appointment